etz69/irhelper/docs/index.rst

 Contributing - We need you !
 ====================================

-There are two ways you can contribute
+There are different ways you can contribute

 * Write documentation

 * Write code

 * Report bugs